Why these programs

 To SMTP-reject recipients that qmail’s own delivery rules would later determine to be undeliverable, apply Paul Jarc’s realrcptto patch.

-To SMTP-reject recipients listed in control/badrcptto
+To SMTP-reject recipients listed in control/badrcptto, apply

 Ward Vandewege’s badrcptto patch.